Wilfrick/Hanab-Convention/Structured_Reference.md

 Cards that are needed for other playable cards in other people's hands are even more important | +1 for each known playable that relies on this card being played that is in someone else's hand
 Lower cards should be played first | +(5-rank)
-5s should be played for their clues | +1 if we are on 0 clues Play from front to back | + (position in hand -1) / hand size
+5s should be played for their clues | +1 if we are on 0 clues Play from front to back | + (hand size - position in hand) / hand size

 Most of this should feel pretty intuative.
-One that might not is the random (position in hand -1) / hand size.
+One that might not is the random (hand size - position in hand) / hand size.
 This is just a way of writing down the fact that given nothing else, we expect each other to play from the front of the their hands.

 ## Terribleness of terrible clues
 The two kinds of terrible clue I've mentioned so far are a useless 5s chop and a useless save clue.
 If you had the choice between giving both of these, which should you use?
 Both are a little bit sad because by lying to the recipient of the clue you are opening up the possibility that they will interpret the clue differently to how you intend.
 Hopefully though, if all players are aware of the possibility of terrible clues then this shouldn't be an issue.